tsmame767/The-Sparks-Foundation-Internship/README.md

 IDE :jupyter notebook

 Steps :
-Import libraries
+1.Import libraries
-Read the data
+2.Read the data
-Explore the data
+3.Explore the data
-data visualization
+4.data visualization
-Make the prediction
+5.Make the prediction
-Evaluate the model
+7.Evaluate the model
-predict the score if the student studies 9.5 hrs/day
+8.predict the score if the student studies 9.5 hrs/day